Authority: Board of Trustees

-4.2 For purposes of this policy, an individual serving a stated term should be regarded as having the protection of these procedures until the end of the term.
-These discharge procedures shall not apply to cases of non-reappointment, discontinuation, or termination of employment.
+4.4 For purposes of this policy, an individual serving in a fixed-term appointment should be regarded as having the protection of these procedures until the end of the term.

-4.3 The executive officer of the employee's division shall send the individual by certified mail, return receipt requested, a written statement of intention to discharge or suspend the individual.
-The statement shall include notice of the individual's rights, upon request, to both written specification of the reasons for the intended action and a hearing.
+4.5 The executive officer of the employee’s division shall send the individual by a method of delivery that documents receipt, a written statement of intention to discharge the individual.
+The statement shall include notice of the individual’s rights, upon request, to both written specification of the reasons for the intended action and a hearing.

-4.4 Review of a discharge for cause may be requested in accordance with NCSU POL05.25.01 – Faculty Grievance and Non-Reappointment Review Policy (for faculty) or NCSU POL05.25.03 – Review and Appeal Processes for EPA Non-Faculty Employees (for EPA non-faculty professional and SAAO-Tier II positions).
+4.6 Review of a discharge for cause may be requested in accordance with NCSU POL05.25.03 – Review and Appeal Processes for EHRA Non-Faculty Employees.

-Requests for reviews concerning discontinuation of employment with notice or severance pay pursuant to Section 3.1.1 or non-reappointment pursuant to Section 3.2 may be brought only upon allegations of violations of applicable notice or severance pay requirements of Section 3.1 or 3.2 or violations of any provision of Sections 6 or 7 of this policy.
+Requests for reviews concerning discontinuation of “at-will” employment with notice or severance pay pursuant to section 3.1.1, expiration of term appointments pursuant to section 3.2, and termination of employment based on financial exigency or program curtailment pursuant to section 3.3 may be brought only upon allegations of violations of applicable notice or severance pay requirements of section 3.1, 3.2, or 3.3, or violations of any provision of sections 6 (Equal Employment Opportunity) or section 7 (Protected Activity) of this policy.

 6. EQUAL EMPLOYMENT OPPORTUNITY

-It is the policy and intention of North Carolina State University that there be equal employment opportunity and freedom from unlawful discrimination in all employment within the University.
-There shall be no discrimination in covered positions on the basis of race, color, national origin, sex, religion, creed, disability, veteran status or age.* Employment in covered positions shall be conducted in accordance with all provisions of state or federal law or regulation prohibiting any such discrimination, and in accordance with the University's affirmative action policy.
+It is the policy and intention of NC State that there be equal employment opportunity and freedom from unlawful discrimination in all employment within the University.
+There shall be no discrimination on the basis of a Protected Status as defined in NCSU POL 04.25.05 (Equal Opportunity, Non-Discrimination and Affirmative Action Policy).* Employment in covered positions shall be conducted in accordance with all provisions of state or federal law or regulation prohibiting any such discrimination, and in accordance with the NCSU POL 04.25.05

-* Bona fide occupational qualifications or other exceptions to those general prohibitions, specifically provided for by State or Federal law are applicable to EPA positions.
+*Bona fide occupational qualifications or other exceptions to those general prohibitions, specifically provided for by State or Federal law are applicable to EHRA positions.

 7. PROTECTED ACTIVITY

-Employment in EPA positions shall not be adversely affected by the exercise of rights guaranteed by the First Amendment to the United States Constitution or by Article I of the North Carolina Constitution; provided, that employees in EPA positions shall be subject to any limitations on political activity established by Article 5 of N.C.G.S.
-Chapter 126.
-The Board of Governors' policy in this regard, as adopted on January 16, 1976, and as it may be revised from time to time, shall apply to EPA positions.
+Employment in EHRA positions shall not be adversely affected by the exercise of rights guaranteed by the First Amendment to the United States Constitution or by Article I of the North Carolina Constitution; provided, that employees in EHRA positions shall be subject to any limitations on political activity established by Article 5 of N.C.G.S.
+Chapter 126, Section 300.5.1 if the UNC Policy Manual, and as and may be revised periodically, shall apply to EHRA positions.

 8. HOLIDAY AND LEAVE ENTITLEMENT

-EPA employees shall be subject to the same number of days as given to employees subject to the State Personnel Act.
+EHRA employees shall be subject to the same number of days as given to employees subject to the State Human Resources Act.